geremachek/pelos/README.md

 # 📜 pelos

-Pelos is a text filter which converts the typical hyphenated transliterations of the Agean scripts into their actual Unicode representations.
+Pelos is a text filter which converts the typical hyphenated transliterations of the Aegean scripts into their actual Unicode representations.

 Passing arguments to the parser over the command-line can be achieved through the `peloslw` and `peloscw` wrappers included in this repository.